Chamber of Representatives (Belgium): Procedure

-Article 53 of the constitution provides that at least a majority of its members must be present in order for the Chamber to make decisions.
-It is noteworthy that this does not apply to all business of the Chamber, such as debates or questions to members of the federal government, but that a quorum must only be present in order to make decisions.
+Article 53 of the constitution provides that at least a majority of its members must be present for the Chamber to make decisions.
+It is noteworthy that this does not apply to all business of the Chamber, such as debates or questions to members of the federal government, but that a quorum must only be present to make decisions.
 If not enough members are present, the decision is invalid.
-In order to make a decision, at least 50% plus 1 of the members present and voting must vote in the affirmative.
+To make a decision, at least 50% plus 1 of the members present and voting must vote in the affirmative.
 If a vote is tied, the president does not have a casting vote and the proposal is rejected.
-The procedure outlined in Article 53 of the constitution applies to all most decisions, however, the constitution establishes two exceptions: to amend the constitution, a two-thirds majority of the members must be present and at least two-thirds of the votes cast must be in the affirmative, and in order to adopt a so-called special law, a qualified majority of 50% plus 1 of each language group must be present and at least 50% plus 1 must be present and at least 50% plus 1 of the votes cast in each language group, as well as two-thirds of the votes cast of the two language groups together, must be in the affirmative.
+The procedure outlined in Article 53 of the constitution applies to all most decisions; however, the constitution establishes two exceptions: to amend the constitution, a two-thirds majority of the members must be present and at least two-thirds of the votes cast must be in the affirmative, and in order to adopt a so-called special law, a qualified majority of 50% plus 1 of each language group must be present and at least 50% plus 1 must be present and at least 50% plus 1 of the votes cast in each language group, as well as two-thirds of the votes cast of the two language groups together, must be in the affirmative.

 The Chamber may vote in three manners.
 Firstly, it may vote by roll call.
-In the past, the names of the members were read in alphabetical order and each member had to announce his or her vote when his name was called, however, since 1995, voting by roll call has been done electronically.
+In the past, the names of the members were read in alphabetical order and each member had to announce his or her vote when his name was called; however, since 1995, voting by roll call has been done electronically.
 Voting by roll call is the most frequently used method and is compulsory in three cases: at the end of debates on a government statement, the vote on bills as a whole and when requested by at least eight members.
 Secondly, the Chamber may vote by sitting and standing.
 This method is used in less important cases requiring quick treatment and in which there is a clear majority.
 In the event of doubt, the vote is taken again or done electronically.
 Voting by sitting and standing is anonymous and is used for votes on amendments and individual articles of a bill.
 Finally, the Chamber may conduct a secret vote.
 In principle, the votes are public and votes on legislation are never secret, only the appointments and nominations the Chamber has to make take place by secret vote.